Medini-eng/AICW_01_Financial_Analysis_LLM/README.md

 - DO NOT commit API keys.
 Rotate any exposed keys immediately.
 - Use environment variables or a secrets manager in production.

-If you want, I can also add:
-- `requirements.txt`
-- a git-safe `.env.example`
-- unit tests for `process_transactions`